 Here’s the thing about that word, busy: I realized that partly after

-reading skimming through articles like this one (because I was too “busy” to read the whole thing, obviously) that I abuse the hell out of that word.
+reading skimming through articles like this one (because I was too “busy” to read the whole thing, obviously) that I abuse that word.
 Its use in my life is a kind of weird, self-fulfilling thing (is that meta, or just irritating?).
 But it makes me feel good to say that I’m “busy” or to chime in agreement with my friends when they claim to be (“How are you?
 Oh yeah, I’m crazy busy too!”).
 And it’s total crap, because I really just sound more like the White Rabbit from Alice In Wonderland.

 I read constantly, but I read relatively few articles that really strike me in their earnestness, and they are usually limited to musings from fellow bloggers I regularly follow (Kit is one of them, and in a completely unrelated note, I’m hoping to start planning another trip to her farm soon!).
 But sometimes they really make me want to try things out from a new perspective.
 This one about “the art of not giving a f*ck” is one of my favorites, and I have recommended it to many of my friends (warning: for those of you who will burst into flames if you read foul language, I recommend not clicking — but for the rest of you, it’s worth a glance!).

 Anyway, about a week before I embarked on my trip, I got sucked into an article rabbit hole (pun intended?) and read multiple posts about the topic of being busy, why the word is a trap, and more (here, here, here, etc.) I started to see if taking some of the advice in this whole not-using-the-b-word mindset could do me some good.
 My main goal was just to try it out and see if it could make me feel less stretched and tired, and possibly help to reduce the urgency of work while I was away.
 The first week was tough, but by week #2, I was seeing how some of their tips could actually make a positive difference.